JulianKemmerer/PipelineC/examples/pypeline/chacha20poly1305/pypeline_sim_and_wireguard.md

 - **No cycle-accurate latency modeling without slow full autopipelined VHDL generation.** There's no way to reason about auto-pipelined timing without going through synthesis and using an HDL simulator.
-- **String search pass/fail.** Correctness came down to scanning console output for `ERROR` lines, rather than more programatic pass/fail signal.
+- **String search pass/fail.** Correctness came down to scanning console output for `ERROR` lines, rather than a more programmatic pass/fail signal.
-- **Fixed vectors only.** A handful of hand-picked test strings, computed once using project's hand rolled implementaiton as golden model, with no easy path to broader or randomized coverage.
+- **Fixed vectors only.** A handful of hand-picked test strings, computed once using the project's hand-rolled implementation as the golden model, with no easy path to broader or randomized coverage.

 ## Turning the Page: From C to Python